remix-run/remix-website/data/posts/remix-i18n.md

 └── utils.ts // reusable getLang function to check valid params.lang
 ```

-A `lang` parameter is where you can see it catches all slugs in different nested levels, such as `ja/contacts` and `ja/contacts/ryan-florance` in this example app.
+A `$lang` parameter will match all slugs in different nested levels, such as `ja/contacts` and `ja/contacts/ryan-florance` in this example app.
 It covers the case if you want to implement localized sub-directories without CMSs.

 Built-in parameters like `params.lang` saves you time when implementing i18n-supported routes.
 To enable Optional Segments, you can add `($lang)` in the routes like this, `app/routes/($lang).contacts.$contactId` to catch `lang` parameter in the route.